 North Star Academy, winner of the 2011 National Blue Ribbon Award for Excellence, has recently been featured in the New York Times, Time Magazine, and on PBS.
-We currently serve over 2,800 students in grades K-12 across nine schools: four elementary schools, four middle schools, and a high school.
+We currently serve over 4,000 students in grades K-12 across 13 schools: six elementary schools, five middle schools, and two high schools.

 Teach Like a Champion, written by Uncommon Schools Managing Director Doug Lemov and Driven by Data and Leverage Leadership, written by North Star's Managing Director Paul Bambrick-Santoyo, are now reaching half a million educators nationwide.
-Over 7,000 visitors from Chile to India to Japan to Sweden have visited North Star and are explicitly implementing our instructional systems at their own schools.
+Thousands of visitors from Chile to India to Japan to Sweden have visited North Star and are explicitly implementing our instructional systems at their own schools.

 North Star Academy was founded in 1997 by James Verrilli and Norman Atkins.
 To learn more about our founders and their enormous impact on Newark public education, see the videos below.